biospi/seaMass/README.md

 )
 ```

 Finally, run the model.
 Intermediate and results data is stored in the directory specified by the BayesProt 'output' parameter, and any internal control parameters (such as the number of CPU threads to use) can be specified through a 'control' object'.
 For differential expression analysis, a Bayesian version of median normalisation will be used.
-By default all proteins are considered in the normalisation, but you can choose a subset if required with the 'normalisation.proteins' parameter as shown below.
+By default all proteins are considered in the normalisation, but you can choose a subset if required as illustrated below.

 ```
-# Run BayesProt, using the rat proteins only for normalisation.
+# By default BayesProt uses median normalisation.
+If you want to normalise just to a specific
+# set of proteins, do this (here to all the rat proteins).
+norm_truth <- function(...) {
+  norm_median(..., ref.proteins = levels(data$Protein)[grep("_RAT", levels(data$Protein))])
+}

+# run BayesProt.
 fit <- bayesprot(
   data,
   data.design = data.design,
-  normalisation.proteins = levels(data$Protein)[grep("_RAT$", levels(data$Protein))],
+  norm.func = list(truth = norm_truth),
   dea.func = dea.func,
   output = "Tutorial.bayesprot",
   control = new_control(nthread = 4)